Anatta – “Not Self” Rather Than “No Self”

 As you can see, I offer the idea that you exist fundamentally as pure Awareness.
 This Awareness is the open capacity for experience that you intuitively know yourself to be.
 Now, I also offer the idea that you exist in a nonfundamental way as all of creation – as everything that can be experienced.
 So this idea that you do not exist is merely a misunderstanding that comes about through the mistranslation of this word “anatta.”

 Another expression that comes about through this same mistranslation goes something like this: “There are no persons.”
 Or, “The person does not exist.”
 Well, just because the person does not exist as your true, fundamental self does not mean that the person does not exist.
 When we look around, we see many persons, so clearly they exist.
-I think that the true teaching is that the person exists as the character, but the person does not exist in a fundamental way as your True Self.
-The person is not who you are fundamentally, that’s all.
+I think that the true teaching is that the person exists as the character, but the person is not who you are fundamentally, that’s all.

 Now the last expression that I’ll touch on today goes like this: “There is no one here.”
 Ah, but surely someone is here.
 God is here!
 God is the One who is arising as everyone.
 I love that word “everyone.”
 Sometimes I spell it with a capital “O” in the middle to help people see that God is “in” everyOne.